EloHope/funkradio.start.here/Overview.md

 # funkradio.start.here
-FunkRadio is a linux bash script for listening international news and your favorite music.
+FunkRadio is a linux bash script for listening international news and your own favorite music.

 funkRadio - world news and your favorite music Listening to radio can be a laid-back way to keep yourself up to date with world events.
 However, broadcast radio cannot take into account individual music preferences of individuals.
 So sooner or later we turn the radio off.